Post

 \[y(x) = y_h(x) + y_p(x) \label{eqn:general_sol}\tag{3}\]

-A particular solution of equation ($\ref{eqn:nonhomogeneous_linear_ode}$) on interval $I$ is obtained by assigning specific values to the arbitrary constants $c_1$ and $c_2$ in $y_h$ in equation ($\ref{eqn:general_sol}$).
+Furthermore, a particular solution of equation ($\ref{eqn:nonhomogeneous_linear_ode}$) on the interval $I$ is a solution obtained from equation ($\ref{eqn:general_sol}$) by assigning specific values to the arbitrary constants $c_1$ and $c_2$ in $y_h$.

-In other words, when we add an input $r(x)$ that depends only on the independent variable $x$ to the homogeneous differential equation ($\ref{eqn:homogeneous_linear_ode}$), a corresponding term $y_p$ is added to the response, and this additional response term $y_p$ is determined solely by the input $r(x)$, independent of the initial conditions.
-As we will see later, if we take the difference between any two solutions $y_1$ and $y_2$ of equation ($\ref{eqn:nonhomogeneous_linear_ode}$) (i.e., the difference between particular solutions for two different initial conditions), the $y_p$ term that is independent of initial conditions cancels out, leaving only the difference between ${y_h}_1$ and ${y_h}_2$, which by the superposition principle is a solution to equation ($\ref{eqn:homogeneous_linear_ode}$).
+In other words, adding an input $r(x)$, which depends only on the independent variable $x$, to the homogeneous ODE ($\ref{eqn:homogeneous_linear_ode}$) adds a corresponding term $y_p$ to the response.
+This added response term $y_p$ is determined solely by the input $r(x)$, regardless of the initial conditions.
+As we will see later, if we take the difference between any two solutions $y_1$ and $y_2$ of equation ($\ref{eqn:nonhomogeneous_linear_ode}$) (i.e., the difference between particular solutions for two different sets of initial conditions), the term $y_p$, which is independent of the initial conditions, cancels out, leaving only the difference between ${y_h}_1$ and ${y_h}_2$.
+By the Superposition Principle, this difference is a solution of equation ($\ref{eqn:homogeneous_linear_ode}$).

-Relationship Between Solutions of Nonhomogeneous and Homogeneous Differential Equations
+Relationship Between Solutions of Nonhomogeneous and Corresponding Homogeneous ODEs

-Theorem 1: Relationship Between Solutions of Nonhomogeneous and Homogeneous Differential Equations
+Theorem 1: Relationship Between Solutions of Nonhomogeneous ODE ($\ref{eqn:nonhomogeneous_linear_ode}$) and Homogeneous ODE ($\ref{eqn:homogeneous_linear_ode}$)

-(b) The difference between any two solutions of the nonhomogeneous differential equation ($\ref{eqn:nonhomogeneous_linear_ode}$) on interval $I$ is a solution of the homogeneous differential equation ($\ref{eqn:homogeneous_linear_ode}$) on interval $I$.
+(b) The difference between two solutions of the nonhomogeneous ODE ($\ref{eqn:nonhomogeneous_linear_ode}$) on an interval $I$ is a solution of the homogeneous ODE ($\ref{eqn:homogeneous_linear_ode}$) on $I$.

 Proof